 This post may be sponsored or contain affiliate links, but all opinions are my own.
 I may earn money if purchases are made through links (at no additional cost to you) which helps support this site and keep the content free.

-I’ve seen this ingredient used in Quest bars and Zevia soda, to name a few of the low carb products.
-So you may be wondering what lo han guo is and whether it’s safe to use on a low carb ketogenic diet?
+I’ve seen monk fruit extract used in Quest bars and Zevia soda, to name a few of the low carb products.
+And, it’s the only sweetener in low carb ChocZero.
+So you may be wondering what monk fruit sweetener is and whether it’s safe to use on a low carb ketogenic diet?

 Lo han guo is a fruit that goes by many names.
 In English, it’s often referred to as luo han guo, lo han kuo or a combination of the two.
 I’ve also seen it referred to as arhat fruit, Buddha fruit, monk fruit, or lengevity fruit.
 Very confusing!